It is often described as the Jewish day of rest, which is true but incomplete.

 For some, it means detailed halakhic practice: no driving, no electricity use in the ordinary sense, no commerce, no cooking, and careful attention to the categories of labor.
 For others, it means synagogue attendance, a shared meal, candles, rest, and stepping back from work or screens without taking on the full halakhic framework.
 For still others, it remains a cultural marker even when ritual observance is light.

-Those differences are real, but they do not erase the common center.
+Those differences do not erase the common center.

 Across movements, Shabbat is still understood as a day unlike the others, one that asks Jews to remember that freedom, creation, covenant, and communal life all need recurring time set apart.